 Patient information, appointment scheduling, and check-in processes:

-Healthcare is one area where branded codes serve a trust function more than an aesthetic one.
-Patients are understandably cautious about scanning unknown codes.
-A code with a clinic’s logo and familiar blue-green palette signals “this is from your doctor’s office,” which matters.
+In healthcare, branding is more about trust than aesthetics.
+Patients are cautious about scanning unknown codes.
+A code with a clinic’s logo and familiar color palette signals “this is from your doctor’s office,” and that matters.

 Retail and E-commerce

-Branded QR codes on product packaging connect physical products to digital experiences — product registration, warranty info, user guides, reviews, tutorials, and reorder functionality.
+Branded QR codes on product packaging connect physical products to digital content: product registration, warranty info, user guides, reviews, tutorials, and reorder pages.
 Match the code to your packaging design, use product line colors, and embed the product logo.
-If you sell through multiple retailers, a branded code is also a subtle way to drive customers back to your own site for future purchases.
+If you sell through multiple retailers, a branded code is also a way to drive customers back to your own site for future purchases.

 Frequently Asked Questions